 A: Yes, some gig workers might be hired for a project for a set time and then a company likes their services and either contracts get extended or they are just kept on without a contract.
 It happens all the time and then the gig workers realize that the social benefits are not being paid for.
 You can either hire them on their own, and that makes sense for some companies, or you can have a Global PEO employ people properly.
 It’s easy for the scope to change on a project and then they are acting like an employee and often HR is not in the loop for this.

 Working with a Global PEO gives HR the tools and transparency they need to be compliant and effectively manage a global workforce.

-Partnering with an ideal PEO service provider can get you custom solutions aligned with your business objectives.
+Partnering with an ideal PEO service provider can get you custom solutions more affordably.
 If you are ready to take the next step toward hiring PEO services, we can assist you.
-Call us at +1-801-821-4905 or drop an email to firstname.lastname@example.org and one of our experts will contact you.
+Call us at +1-801-821-4905 or drop an email to email@example.com and one of our experts will contact you.